 Think carefully about enforcing mobility clauses and whether redundancy may be a better option before you make any announcements to employees.
 Can you offer ‘suitable alternative employment’?
 What is your redundancy policy?
 What would be the cost of paying statutory (and enhanced, if relevant) redundancy pay?
 Take legal advice if you are unsure.

 DavidsonMorris are employer solutions lawyers.
 We help employers with all aspects of personnel and workforce management and development, including the rights of employees when varying contractual terms.
 We provide pragmatic advice aimed at protecting your best interests while managing legal risk.
-If you have a question about the use of mobility clauses or any form of change to contractual terms or working arrangements, speak to us.
+Through our Triple A package, employers can access unlimited employment law advice for a fixed fee on issues relating to contract terms.
+If you have a question about Triple A, the use of mobility clauses or any form of change to contractual terms or working arrangements, speak to us.

 Mobility clause FAQs